 Understanding the Differences Between a PCA and CNA

-PCA, a Patient Care Assistant, is different from a CNA, Certified Nursing Assistant, in a variety of ways.
+PCA, a Personal Care Assistant, is different from a CNA, Certified Nursing Assistant, in Nebraska in a variety of ways.
 Though both jobs deal with caring for patients that require a certain level of one-on-one care, their everyday job demands differ as well as the training they had to complete to obtain their certification.
 Here are some of the significant differences between a PCA and a CNA.

 To become a PCA, one must have at least a high school diploma, a certification is not always required; it depends on the state.
 If a state does, in fact, require a certification, an aspiring PCA must take the right classes that offer the appropriate training that is required by the state.
-Training to be a PCA can take anywhere from 40-75 hours, depending on the state’s requirements.
+Training to be a PCA in Omaha can be completed at QCP in 12 hours.
 Some of the topics covered in these classes include: